Root Canal Retreatment Jacksonville FL

 Does Your Tooth Still Hurt After a Root Canal?

-Dr. Allen can perform Endodontic Retreatment to relieve pain and save your natural teeth!
+Drs.
+Allen and Campbell can perform Endodontic Retreatment to relieve pain and save your natural teeth!

 Improper healing may be caused by: